jayangra/AzurePCI3.2/IaaS/Azure Security and Compliance Blueprint - PCI DSS IaaS WebApp Overview.md

 ## Overview
 This Azure Security and Compliance Blueprint provides guidance for the deployment of a Payment Card Industry Data Security Standards (PCI DSS 3.2) compliant infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of cardholder data.
 It showcases a common reference architecture and demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant, multi-tier environment.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

-This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to PCI DSS 3.2 specific requirements and should not be used as-is in a production environment.
-Please note the following:

-- The architecture provides a baseline to help customers deploy workloads to Azure in a PCI DSS 3.2 compliant manner.
+This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with PCI DSS 3.2 requirements.
+This solution provides a baseline to help customers deploy workloads to Azure in a PCI DSS 3.2 compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.

-- Achieving PCI DSS-compliance requires that an accredited Qualified Security Assessor (QSA) certify a production customer solution.
-- Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer&#39;s implementation.
+Achieving PCI DSS-compliance requires that an accredited Qualified Security Assessor (QSA) certify a production customer solution.
+Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
 A management bastion host provides a secure connection for administrators to access deployed resources. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**